Breaking Correlation Shift via Conditional Invariant Regularizer: Learning OOD Generalizable Model

-As our bound \eqref{eq:ood gen bound} involves both CSV and in-distribution generalization error, it motivates us to explore whether the conditional independence is in contradiction with the in-distribution generalization capability of model.
-The following information-theoretic bound proved in Appendix \ref{app:proofs in sec guaranteed} presents a positive answer to it.
-Let $I(V_{1}, V_{2})$ (defined in Appendix \ref{app:proofs in sec guaranteed}) be the mutual information between random variables $V_{1}, V_{2}$, which measures the correlation between them, we have the following result. \begin{restatable}{theorem}{gengap} Let model $f_{\btheta}(\cdot)$ parameterized by $\btheta\in \Theta\subset\bbR^{d}$, and $f_{\btheta}(X)\perp Z \mid Y$.
-Suppose $f_{\btheta}(\cdot)$ is trained on $\cS=\{(\bx_{i}, y_{i})\}_{i=1}^{n}$ from distribution $P$, and the spurious attributes of $\bx_{i}$ is $z_{i}$.
-Then
+As our bound \eqref{eq:ood gen bound} involves both CSV and in-distribution generalization error, it motivates us to explore whether the conditional independence is contradicted by the in-distribution generalization.
+The following information-theoretic bound proved in Appendix \ref{app:proofs in sec guaranteed} presents a positive answer.
+Let $I(V_{1}, V_{2})$ be the mutual information between variables $V_{1}, V_{2}$, we have the following result. \begin{restatable}{theorem}{gengap} Let model $f_{\btheta}(\cdot)$ parameterized by $\btheta\in \Theta\subset\bbR^{d}$, and is trained on $\cS=\{(\bx_{i}, y_{i})\}_{i=1}^{n}$ from distribution $P$, with the spurious attributes of $\bx_{i}$ is $z_{i}$.
+If the learned model $f_{\btheta_{\cS}}(\cdot)\perp \cS_{\bz}\mid \cS_{y}$\footnote{$\btheta_{\cS}$ is the learned parameters depends on training set $\cS$. $f_{\btheta_{\cS}}(\cdot)$ is a random element that takes values in a functional space (i.e., model space), details can be referred to \citep{shiryaev2016probability}.}